Newly Diagnosed with Colorectal Cancer?

 What are the Types of Colorectal Cancer?

 Colorectal cancer is a collective term used to describe cancer that starts in the colon, rectum, or both.
-These cancers can also be named colon cancer or rectal cancer, depending on where they start.
+Knowing the stage of your cancer will help the care team at RMCC.

 What is the Extent of my Colorectal Cancer?